KrishnaMehta123/Suggestedits/docs/Getting Started/schema/nested-objects/copy-1.md

 # [UPDATED] Ingesting Nested Objects for Custom Events and Event Properties

-You can now send Nested Objects inside **custom events** and **event property objects**, enabling structured event-level data without flattening.
+You can now send Nested Objects inside custom events and event property objects, enabling structured event-level data without flattening.

-Examples include:
+For example,

 * Sending an event such as `PolicyRenewed` with nested policy details
 * Sending `OrderPlaced` with nested product line items